 5.1 The flexure specimen is subjected to a bending moment by supporting it near its ends, at locations called reactions, and applying transverse loads symmetrically imposed between these reactions.
-The specimen is deflected at a prescribed rate until failure occurs.
-Coordinated observations of loads and deflections are made.
+The specimen is deflected at a prescribed rate, and coordinated observations of loads and deflections are made until rupture occurs.